 We were very pleased with our decision as this was by far one of the most enjoyable and relaxing experiences we have had on a cruise ship in a while.
 Much of that attitude had to do with having great weather for most of the trip, but we credit the Celebrity Eclipse and its staff for making the day-to-day journey entertaining and pleasant.

 Embarkation Port of Miami

-Our thirteen day transatlantic journey began on April 16 at the Port of Miami.
-We arrived to the port around 11:30 a.m. and were processed through the line in just minutes.
-Once on board the ship, we took some time to acquaint ourselves with the deck plan, including the location of bars, dining rooms, library, card room, gym, customer service desk, and the theater.
+Our thirteen-day transatlantic journey began on April 16 at the Port of Miami.
+We arrived at the port around 11:30 a.m. and were processed through the line in just minutes.
+Once on board the ship, we took some time to acquaint ourselves with the deck plan, including the location of bars, dining rooms, library, card room, gym, customer service desk, and theater.
 The ship is very much like the Celebrity Summit that we had sailed to Bermuda last summer, so we felt instantly at home.

-Our luggage was received timely so we took some time to unpack and get organized.
+Getting organized is always a priority for me, so it was nice that our luggage was delivered timely.
 Storage space was ample, including several drawers and plenty of hanging space.
 There was additional storage space under the bed which stowed our two big cases comfortably.
-The dressing table offered space for small items and included a lighted mirror and hair dryer.
+The dressing table offered space for small items and included a lighted mirror and hairdryer.

 Ports of Call

 Ports of call on the Celebrity Eclipse Transatlantic crossing included Nassau, Bahamas, Kings Wharf, Bermuda, and Lisbon, Portugal.
 We have been to Nassau several times and were not interested in having an excursion there, and we even considered not getting off the ship at all.
 Fortunately, it was an incredibly beautiful day so we decided to go for a walk.
 We love the Caribbean, but Nassau just does nothing for us and I was always taught to stay quiet if you can’t say something nice.
 This is me being quiet……………..